The Focal Quantal Response Equilibrium: Focal Quantal Response Equilibrium

 \end{defn}

 Notice that the difference between the QRE and the Focal QRE is that the latter allows for focality to influence behavior in addition to utilities.
 Indeed, when $\delta_i(\Gamma)=0$ or $F_i(\Gamma)=S_i$, the Focal QRE reduces to the QRE.
-Similar to Theorem 1 of \cite{mckelvey1995quantal}, the Focal QRE exists in any normal-form game.
+Similar to Theorem 1 of \cite{mckelvey1995quantal}, the Focal QRE exists in any normal-form game by Brouwer's fixed point theorem.
 The main reason that we are assured existence is that $F_i(\Gamma)$ and $\delta_i(\Gamma)$ are fixed before players consider strategic interactions.
-Thus after fixing $F_i(\Gamma)$ and $\delta_i(\Gamma)$, the first two properties of $\sigma$ and Brouwer's fixed point theorem imply existence.

 \begin{thm} For any $(F_i, \delta_i)_{i\in N}$, $\Gamma$, and admissible $f$, there exists a Focal QRE. \end{thm}